awassink/docker-training/README.md

 ## Exersise 1 - Working with containers

 ### The basics commands to start with
-Open a shell session on your system and see that`docker help` and `docker <cmd> help` are your friend.
+Open a shell session on your system and see that`docker help` and `docker help <cmd>` are your friend.
 They display information about the possibilities of docker.
 Important commands are `docker images` to get a list with the current images, `docker ps` to get a list with de current active containers and `docker ps -a` to get a list with all the containers including the inactive.
 When you've never run a Docker container before the resulted list of previous commands will be empty.
 Let's change that now

 ### Starting a container
-Use `docker run` to start a container from the nginx image, a webserver, and make it available at port 88.
+Use `docker run` to start a container from the `nginx:alpine` image, a webserver, and make it available at port 88.
 Note that the first time you'll start a container Docker will download the needed Docker image from the Docker repository.
 You need the flag `-d` to run the server as deamon (the command prompt becomes unresponsive) and the flag `-p hostport:guestport` for port mapping.
 Nginx within the container serves at port 80.
-Use `—name` to give your container a manageable name instead of a random ID.
+Use `—-name` to give your container a manageable name instead of a random ID.
-Use a browser to access the nginx webserver `http://<dockerhost>:88/` and see the default web page being served.
+Use a browser to access the nginx webserver `http://localhost:88/` and see the default web page being served.

 ### Looking inside a container
 By default you have no insight in what is happening inside a container.
 But you are able to execute commands inside a running container.
-Now use `docker exec -ti <container-id> bash` to open a shell in the active container.
+Now use `docker exec -ti <container-id> sh` to open a shell in the active container.
 Check the filesystem with `ls`, with `ps -ef` the active processes, with `hostname` the hostname and with `hostname -i` the assigned ip-address of the container. (end shell with `exit`)

 ### Stopping and restarting a container